-The resistance temperature device (RTD) is located at the top of the meter flange.
-The probe is threaded into the flange so it can accurately measure the temperature of the liquid.
+The resistance temperature device (RTD) is located between the pump cool down flanges.
+The probe is threaded into the cool down flange so it can accurately measure the temperature of the liquid in the sump.
 The resistance of the element at the end of the probe varies with temperature.
 The RTD is used to measure accurately the temperature of the liquid being metered.
 Based on this temperature, a density is assigned.